Strategic National Stockpile

 The Strategic National Stockpile (SNS), originally called the National Pharmaceutical Stockpile (NPS), is the United States' national repository of antibiotics, vaccines, chemical antidotes, antitoxins, and other critical medical supplies.
 Its website states: "The Strategic National Stockpile's role is to supplement state and local supplies during public health emergencies.
 Many states have products stockpiled, as well.
 The supplies, medicines, and devices for life-saving care contained in the stockpile can be used as a short-term stopgap buffer when the immediate supply of adequate amounts of these materials may not be immediately available."

-In at least 10 government reports published from 2003 to 2015, federal officials predicted that the U.S. would experience a shortage of ventilators and other medical supplies were a large-scale infectious disease outbreak to occur.

 Locations

 The actual supply of drugs and supplies that make up the SNS are located in 12 secret locations strategically placed throughout the US.
 The locations appear to look like ordinary commercial warehouses.
 Inside the warehouses, supplies are stacked on shelves that can measure five stories high.
 Armed personnel guard the warehouse contents and, according to NPR in 2020, during the COVID-19 global pandemic, "rows of ventilators, which can support people who are having trouble breathing, are kept charged up and ready to roll at a moment's notice."